Kong/docs.konghq.com/app/enterprise/0.34-x/installation/docker.md

     (Replace "IMAGE ID" with the one matching your repository, seen in step 4)

-6. Generally, we'll be following the instructions [here](/install/docker/) with some slight, but important, differences

-7. For convenience, the commands will look something like this—**PostgreSQL 9.5 is required**:
+6. For convenience, the commands will look something like this—**PostgreSQL 9.5 is required**:

     ```